andreas5588/openflights_dataset/README.md

 See and evaluate the using of LOAD DATA or just explore the openflights datamodel

+To see this dataset in action with Apache Zeppelin please check this repo: https://github.com/andreas5588/openflights_demo

 ## Data in this model

 The data comes from ourairports.com and openflights.org.